the-pudding/data/nba-unexpected/README.md

-This folder contains a the processed csv file for the story The Greatest Unexpected NBA Performances published in February 2023.
+This folder contains the processed data for the story The Greatest Unexpected NBA Performances published in February 2023.

 The data will never be updated.